nexusformat/communications/2015/NXvalidate/white_paper.md

 ### Loading NeXus and NXDL Files

 This is simple for NeXus data files.
-The only question to decide is if we use NAPI or the HDF-5 API.

-TODO: Decide NAPI versus HDF-5.
-The author prefers NAPI.

-..
-Will the NAPI handle gracefully the case where the file presented is not valid HDF5 or is valid HDF5 but completely invalid NeXus structure?
+NXvalidate will use the HDF-5 libraries for accessing NeXus data files.
+The reason for this is that this gives us greater leverage in validating data files which are not even NeXus compliant at the file level.
+For example with missing group attributes, file attributes etc.

 For NXDL files, there are problems: